Couple discusses genetic disorders and infertility | RSCNJ | Eatontown, NJ

-Genetic Causes of Infertility
+Genetic Disorders and Infertility

 Chromosomes are of interest in fertility treatment because chromosome disorders occur in more than half of all first-trimester pregnancy losses.
 Many of these early miscarriages are due to the random occurrence of a chromosomal abnormality in the embryo.
+These chromosomal abnormalities also prevent an embryo from implanting for a pregnancy.

 In general, genetic diseases caused by chromosomal abnormalities are not inherited, but usually occur as random events during the formation of sperm, eggs and embryos.